James-HoneyBadger/Project_Golem/docs/USER_GUIDE.md

 - Langton's Ant
 - Custom Rules (life-like B/S rules)

-The app is written in Python with Tkinter and NumPy (SciPy optional for speed), and can export snapshots as PNG images.
+The app is written in Python with Tkinter and NumPy (SciPy optional for speed) and exports PNG snapshots when Pillow is installed.

 ---